-The first guidelines on the role of a IC lead were drafted in response to recommendations from ICPM-6 (2004) on an expanded role of an IC lead: "They should be invited to relevant IC meeting to assist the work of the a IC on the activity that the an IC lead is responsible for and that the Secretariat should supply editorial expertise to assist an IC lead in carrying out their role".

-These guidelines were revised in response to changes in the responsibilities of IC leads based on the Implementation Procedure manual and the decision to encourage the IC to assign an IC lead and one or two assistant leads for each activity.
+IC leads should assist the work of the IC on the activity that the IC lead is responsible for and that the Secretariat should supply editorial expertise to assist an IC lead in carrying out their role.
+These guidelines were revised in response to changes in the responsibilities of IC leads based on CPM or CPM Subsidiary body approved procedures and the decision to encourage the IC to assign an IC lead and one or two assistant leads for each activity.

-2.7.1 Selection of the IC lead and assistant IC lead (s)
+2.7.1 Selection of the IC lead and assistant IC lead(s)

-The IC lead(s) should be a member of the IC.
+The IC lead(s) should be a member of the IC or the SC and RPPOs representatives to the IC.
 They are selected by the IC.